romanelgff/labelling-fashion/README.md

 ## Shoes category

 The same strategy as trousers/jeans category is applied.
 Files and logs are available in the *Shoes* folder.
+However, for the *All* model only one model was tested, which is the equivalent to the *Model 3* of the trousers/jeans *All* category.

+# Limits of this project

+## Dropout results on trousers/jeans category

+We tested the dropout method to try to improve the accuracy of the model, using dropout values between 0.0 to 0.9 (0 to 90% dropout rates).
+Surprisingly, the accuracy goes all over the place, with sharp changes from one value of the parameter to the next.
+Even more surprisingly: some of the values above 50% actually perform better than the one below that threshold.
+Thus, the accuracy seems to fluctuate a lot due to random noise in the tensorflow operations, and due to the initialisation of the weights.
+We can hence hypothesise that the hyperparameter tuning we've performed so far can't lead us to any significant conclusion.

+This means that if we were to perform this practical rigorously, we should have trained every hyperparameter combination at least 10 times.
+Then we can compare the average accuracy.